kineticfire-labs/validator/README.md

 ## Control Flow Integration (Optional)

+The [clojure-control-flow](https://github.com/kineticfire-labs/clojure-control-flow) library can help produce more efficient validation code that is more maintainable and readable.
+Using the threading macros such as `continue->` with validation forms, validation code will stop at the first invalid form instead of continuing through all forms.
+The pattern also keep code more readable vs. marching to the right with each validation step.

 **Note**: The [clojure-control-flow](https://github.com/kineticfire-labs/clojure-control-flow) library is **NOT required** to use the validator library, but can be helpful for managing complex validation workflows and preventing deeply nested validation code.

 ```clojure